JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 [Unium](https://store.steampowered.com/app/357600/Unium/) allows crossovers on any tile.
 [Snake Pit](https://store.steampowered.com/app/1787470/Snake_Pit/) has tiles you must touch twice.
 [Spacious Snake](https://store.steampowered.com/app/1782880/Spacious_Snake/) has tiles that turn into thin walls when touched.
 [Snake Islands](https://outer-frog.itch.io/snake-islands) is a standard hamiltonian path puzzle, as a snake.

 There are some games that used the same mechanics as Snakebird or Wriggle without mentioning their inspiration, and without new ideas.
 With Snakebird it seems very likely that the mechanics were copied, while with Wriggle it’s possible that other developers just hadn’t known about it.
 [Too Many Snakes](http://www.whalefoodgames.com/too-many-snakes), [TruPuzzle](https://apps.apple.com/us/app/trupuzzle/id430437507), and [Twisted Snake]( https://apps.apple.com/us/app/twisted-snake/id840047572) have the same mechanics as Wriggle, but came after Wriggle did.
+I don't really want to advertise the Snakebird clones but if you are curious I saw [this](https://store.steampowered.com/app/1602280/Gravity_Snake/), [this](https://www.coolmathgames.com/0-apple-worm), and [this](https://snekbirb.glitch.me/)

 [Choo Choo Puzzles](https://www.kongregate.com/games/yfan/choo-choo-puzzles) is like Wriggle on a hex grid, but also with pushing.
 It does feel a bit more like moving vehicles around than snakes, but it’s a good concept (or am I just making an excuse to not do more work?).
 [Blockwick 2](https://store.steampowered.com/app/377660/Blockwick_2/) is another game with some similarity to Wriggle; it is mostly a block sliding game, but snake movement makes an appearance.